Specs / Overview

 Value proposition

-- Two trigger modes, one Dispatcher.
-Action mode interleaves with existing GHA jobs; Webhook mode runs autonomously with zero GHA minutes.
+6. Three trigger modes, one Dispatcher.
+Action mode interleaves with existing GHA jobs; Webhook mode (opt-in) runs autonomously on GitHub events with zero GHA minutes; Schedule mode fires runs on a wall-clock cadence via Cloudflare Cron Triggers — nightly PR-review sweeps, weekly release notes, scheduled dependency scans.
 See 04-gha-integration.

 What a run is